awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-view-rs.md

-# Viewing resource shares you created in AWS Resource Access Manager<a name="working-with-sharing-view-rs"></a>
+# Viewing resource shares you created in AWS RAM<a name="working-with-sharing-view-rs"></a>

 You can view a list of all the resource shares that you have created\.
-You can see which resources you are sharing and the principals with whom they are shared\.
+You can see which resources you're sharing and the principals with whom they're shared\.

 ------
 #### [ Console ]